bobdavies2000/OpenCVB/Tutorials/(7) AI Generated C++/ReadMe.md

 # Conclusion

 Clearly, this example was simple and was translated easily.
 However, most algorithms require more attention because there may be infrastructure that is available in the VB.Net code but has not been translated yet.
 The VB_to_CPP project is where all the translation steps are implemented.
 It is often the case that translating an algorithm prompts additional improvements.
+This application is under development.

 #